Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Numerical experiments in model prediction

 We quantify predictive accuracy with the mean squared error (MSE) and the Structural Similarity Index Measure (SSIM) \citep{wang2002universal}.
 MSE quantifies overall accuracy, and SSIM quantifies the visual similarity of the prediction with the target.
 SSIM overcomes a shortcoming of MSE: a low MSE is achievable even with predictions that do not resemble the target.
 High SSIM values indicate that structural features of the climate model, such as high precipitation events and orographic temperature gradients (Figure \ref{fig:prediction_viz}), are well preserved.
 Moreover, high SSIM means the predictions are not blurred, noisy, skewed, or otherwise distorted, even at very fine scales.
 We use the standard equal area-weighted MSE

-where $w_p$ are latitude based weights \citep{north1982sampling}, $y$ is the observation and $\hat{y}$ is the prediction.
-For SSIM we use the standard, though complex, sliding window SSIM described in \citet{wang2002universal}.
+where $w_p$ are latitude-based weights \citep{north1982sampling}, $y$ is the observation and $\hat{y}$ is the prediction.
+For SSIM, we use the standard, though complex, sliding window SSIM described in \citet{wang2002universal}.

-Table \ref{tab:point_metrics} shows the average (over the 16 perfect model tests) of the MSE and SSIM scores for each method applied to temperature and precipitation prediction.
-NN-GPR improves over existing approaches in the first five decades (2020-2070) but deteriorates to similar performance as the regression model in the last three decades (2070-2100).
-NN-GPR is particularly effective in the first three decades (2020-2050).
-EA and WEA have consistently much higher MSE (1.5-3x) and lower SSIM values over the whole prediction period.
-Lower MSE values indicate that NN-GPR more accurately reproduces the individual model simulations.
-Higher SSIM scores indicate NN-GPR's predictions are sharper, less blurry, and less distorted from the truth than existing methods.
+Table \ref{tab:point_metrics} shows the average (over the 16 perfect model tests) of the MSE and SSIM scores for each method applied to temperature (T2M) and precipitation (PR) prediction.
+For T2M, NN-GPR strongly improves over EA, WEA, CNN, and DELT over the entire prediction interval in terms of MSE and SSIM.
+NN-GPR also improves over GPSE and GPEX, though the differences are slight between 2030-2060.
+Against LM, NN-GPR is a strong improvement in the first five decades but deteriorates to a similar performance in the last three decades (2070-2100).

-In the far future (2070-2100), however, NN-GPR's predictive performance for temperature begins to decline.
 The reason is because of the way NN-GPR manages bias and variance (Figure \ref{fig:bias_variance}).
+For PR, NN-GPR is a clear improvement over LM, WEA, EA, CNN, and DELT and only negligibly improves over GPSE and GPEX.
+We explore the differences between NN-GPR and GPSE more closely in the Appendix (Section B.3.) and find that while their summary metrics are close, NN-GPR consistently shows lower MSE and higher SSIM scores across time and model experiment.

+Figure \ref{fig:bias_variance} investigates why NN-GPR's performance deteriorates in the latter period (2070-2100) for T2M and not for PR.
 NN-GPR shows low bias over the entire prediction interval, but the variance trends upwards.
 Over longer time horizons (2050-2100 shaded in grey), the variance steadily increases, leading to inflated MSE values.
 However, the bias remains stable around zero.
 Thus, while the NN-GPR may produce marginally suboptimal predictions in the long term (2080 - 2100), we expect the spatial averages of those predictions, such as global mean surface temperatures, to be relatively unbiased.